Tychos MathJs Language Reference

 * `pos` — The initial position of your `Rectangle` in `[X,Y]` coordinates.

 These attributes may also be modified on the `Rectangle` object after it is created.
-In particular, one will usually change the `pos` attribute in the Calculations editor to show movement. e.g.
+In particular, one will usually change the `pos` attribute in the Loop Code editor to show movement. e.g.

 ```coffeescript